6 min read

 To deal with this, you need to consciously create a new routine specifically for the holidays.
 Don’t be too strict and don’t try to incorporate too many elements in your holiday routine.
 Stick with simplicity and remember that you want to be doing the biggest-bang-for-buck activities during your break.

-Start with an easy 3-step morning routine during the hectic holiday season:
+Start with an easy 3-step morning routine:

 Starting the day with protein will help you to be more satiated, reduce hunger through the day, and help to maintain proper circadian rhythms, which can be disturbed when your routine changes.
 A multi-nutrient helps to fill in any gaps in your nutrition that might appear because of, shall we say, different food choices during the holiday season.